*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Narragansett

 Can you see two large towers in the distance getting closer and closer?
 Yep, you’ve reached Narragansett!
 They are two of the most iconic landmarks in the area, part of the original Pier Casino and are often used for a variety of social events.
-This historic seaside town comes to life in the summer, attracting visitors from all over New England for sun, sea and sand!
+This historic seaside town comes to life in the summer, attracting visitors from all over for sun, sea, and sand!

 The Narragansett Town Beach is extremely popular as well as Roger Wheeler State Beach and Scarborough State Beaches, all offering a relaxed, friendly atmosphere making you never want to leave!
-Grab a beer or cocktail afterwards at The Coast Guard House and indulge on seafood from their tasty menu with an impressive view of the Bay.
+Grab a beer or cocktail afterward at The Coast Guard House and indulge in seafood from their tasty menu with an impressive view of the Bay.

 If you’re after more of an active day and feel up for a hike, check out the Black Point Trail and Whale Rock Trail which are both under 5 miles when combined!
 If you fancy a bike ride, head along the South County Bike Path which is approximately 14 miles out and back that begins in Narragansett!